hairyhenderson/gomplate/docs/content/functions/time.md

 ## `time.ParseLocal`

-Same as [`time.Parse`](#timeparse), except that in the absence of a time zone indicator, the timestamp wil be parsed in the local timezone.
+Same as [`time.Parse`](#timeparse), except that in the absence of a time zone indicator, the timestamp will be parsed in the local timezone.

 _Added in gomplate [v2.2.0](https://github.com/hairyhenderson/gomplate/releases/tag/v2.2.0)_
 ### Usage